 Is a Fleur de Lis tummy tuck worth it?

 Fleur de Lis tummy tuck surgery is designed to produce a dramatic improvement in the appearance of the abdomen.
-Patience report a significant boost in self-confidence with the ability to wear an unrestricted range of clothing, including tight-fitting clothes.
+Patients report a significant boost in self-confidence with the ability to wear an unrestricted range of clothing, including tight-fitting clothes.
 The results of surgery are immediately noticeable after the procedure and continue to improve over the next few months.
-Patients who have Fleur de Lis tummy tuck at Centre for Surgery report very high satisfaction levels and the procedure is therefore definitely worth it.
+Patients who have Fleur de Lis tummy tuck at Centre for Surgery report very high satisfaction levels, and the procedure is, therefore definitely worth it.

 How do I decide between a full tummy tuck or an FDL tummy tuck?A full tummy tuck is designed to address loose skin affecting the lower part of the abdomen.
 An FDL tummy tuck is designed to get rid of loose skin affecting both the lower and upper part of the abdomen and tighten the waist all in one procedure.

 Can I have FDL surgery if I am significantly overweight or obese?Patients with a body mass index above 30 are not considered suitable for the procedure.
 Patients who are significantly overweight have an increased risk of developing complications both during and after the surgery, including delayed healing, wound breakdown and wound infection.

 How long does it take to heal from a Fleur de Lis tummy tuck?Recovery time after a Fleur de Lis (FDL) abdominoplasty can vary significantly based on the individual's overall health, their body's natural healing abilities, and how closely they follow post-operative care instructions.

 Generally, patients are able to return to non-strenuous daily activities within two to three weeks after surgery.
 Full recovery, however, can take several weeks to a few months.
 Here's a general timeline: